Trip Planner

 It is vital that you visit your doctor at least 6 weeks prior to travel.

-- We are not health professionals and as such we recommend you speak to your GP or local Travel Doctor for up-to-date information and advice.
+- Health requirements vary from country to country.
+We recommend that you speak to your GP or local Travel Doctor for up-to-date information and advice as requirements do change.

 - Malaria: It is recommended that precautions against malaria be taken for travel to most regions in Botswana.
 We suggest you contact your doctor for advice on which prophylactic is recommended.